fdb/slarg-website/content/research-week-activities/2025-06-26-conversations-on-practices-of-care.md

 ---
 <!--StartFragment-->

-This symposium opens a conversation on citizen-organised support structures for undocumented people and refugees in Brussels.
-We turn our attention to the individuals and collectives who extend care beyond their own families and intimate circles to “strangers”: people they have never met, who often arrive from other countries, cultures, and religions, and who live under conditions of heightened precarity.
-At stake are questions of hospitality and care.
+This symposium, initiated by **Dimitri van den Wittenboer**, a SLARG PhD researcher, explores citizen-organised support structures for undocumented people and refugees in Brussels.
+It focuses on individuals and collectives who extend care beyond their families and intimate circles to “strangers”: people they may never have met, arriving from different countries, cultures, and religions, often living under heightened precarity.
+At stake are fundamental questions of hospitality, solidarity, and care.

+Dimitri’s doctoral project, *Empowered Care*, investigates housing initiatives co-created with people facing acute legal and financial insecurity.
+His practice examines how care can be embedded in daily life through shared living spaces, and how ethics, vulnerability, and solidarity are negotiated in such settings.

+Community practice, as Dimitri frames it, is a space where activism, social work, and art intersect.
+Ethical questions are central, particularly in a context of growing global inequality, forced migration, and state violence.

+The symposium asks:

 * What forms of citizen-led mutual aid exist in Brussels?
 * What motivates people to offer support?
-* What challenges and ethical questions arise in this work?
+* What challenges and ethical dilemmas arise in this work?

-The symposium is initiated by community artist and researcher **Dimitri van den Wittenboer**, whose doctoral project *Empowered Care* explores housing initiatives created with people facing acute legal and financial insecurity.
-His practice investigates how care can be woven into daily life by sharing living space, and how ethics, solidarity, and vulnerability are negotiated in such settings.

-Community practice, as Dimitri frames it, is a field where activism, social work, and art converge and cross-pollinate.
-Questions of ethics lie at the core of this work.
-They are especially pressing in the context of widening global inequality, (forced) migration, and state violence.

-How might we live—together—in an unfair world?\
+* How might we live—together—in an unfair world?
-Can we move beyond charity towards forms of mutuality, allyship, and shared struggle?
+* Can we move beyond charity toward mutuality, allyship, and shared struggle?

-This symposium invites those who share these questions, or who wish to inform their own practice with mutual aid and care ethics.
-We will begin with moderated prompts and then open into a communal discussion.
+Participants will engage with these questions through moderated prompts, followed by a communal discussion designed to connect experiences, practices, and reflections.
+The symposium is open to those who share these concerns or wish to inform their own work in mutual aid, care ethics, and collective solidarity.

 <!--EndFragment-->